Crystal River Initiative Poised to Improve River’s Ecology and Recreation

 Project Overview

-CRA and project partners successfully replaced the first stream-crossing along Leelanau County Road 675 this fall.
+The project team successfully replaced the first stream-crossing along Leelanau County Road 675 in the fall of 2023.
 The Tucker Lake Outlet crossing had been completely plugged, packed with debris, forcing stormwater over the road and eroding the shoulder into the waterway.
 A larger aluminum box culvert now spans the outlet, opening critical habitat and rectifying the long-problematic site.

 Before: The Leelanau County Road Commission uses a tire to attempt to unplug the undersized stream crossing.